 Tahini Roasted Carrots

 Outside of my front door, I crave variety: new restaurants; unexplored running routes; fresh travel destinations.
-Step across that threshold, however, and you’ll find a girl cozied up in the same scruffy blanket, sporting one of her 40-million identical pairs of black Gap leggings, and roasting carrots at 400 degrees.
+Step across that threshold, however, and you’ll find a girl cozied up in the same scruffy blanket, sporting one of her 40-million identical pairs of black Gap leggings, and making Tahini Roasted Carrots.

 My Monday through Fridays can be eerily similar.
-Every morning I brew a double batch of coffee, sip half in the morning with breakfast, then reheat the rest after lunch with a piece of dark chocolate (or honey pecan blondie).
+Every morning I brew a double batch of coffee, sip half in the morning with breakfast, then reheat the rest after lunch with a piece of dark chocolate (or Honey Pecan Blondies).
 Lunch rotates between leftovers, grilled cheese, and eggs, always with a side of greens, and the background noise is either reruns of Barefoot Contessa or NPR.
 Early evenings mean a quick trip to the gym/grocery store, then dinner.
-No matter what else is on the menu (last night it was this, and tonight I’m forecasting this), there’s a pan of roasted vegetables on the side, always with olive oil, salt, and pepper, always roasted at 400 degrees.
+No matter what else is on the menu (last night it was this, and tonight I’m forecasting BLT Grilled Cheese), there’s a pan of roasted vegetables on the side, always with olive oil, salt, and pepper, always roasted at 400 degrees F.

 Though I find comfort in the predictability of my routine, and I’ll forever have more projects and ideas than I do time to complete them, lately I’ve been feeling restless.
 Yes, I have the weekends to explore new places, but I want to find ways to add energy to my weekdays too.
 I’m not entirely sure what this means for me yet (I’m looking into a few different community classes at the moment), but I have at least found one small means to inject a little color into our routine: